 When I first asked myself this question, I reached the conclusion that being coached by me could be pretty frustrating.
 I'm good at empathy but I wasn't always good at next steps.
 I've gotten a lot better at holding people accountable.
 When you focus on empathy, accountability, and tactical understanding, you'll be a coach worth listening to.

-- Coaching someone who is older than you
+- Explain how to coach someone who is older than you.

 - Articulate how to coach someone who makes excuses.